 You could be forgiven if you forgot all about Kodak.
 I had.
-Wikipedia says that, as of this writing, the company still has a bit over 6,000 employees.
-The company had to sell off a lot of its assets in 2012, and managed to make it out of Chapter 11 in September of 2013.
+Wikipedia says that, as of this writing, the company still has

 The company started way back in 1880, when George Eastman started manufacturing dry plates.
 It grew into film and then added cameras and eventually became a company that sold you a camera, the film and the developing.